keithpitt/vendor/Readme.markdown

 Vendor was inspired by a blog post entitled [Vendor – Bringing Bundler to iOS](http://engineering.gomiso.com/2011/08/08/vendor-the-best-way-to-manage-ios-libraries/).
 I had started working on Vendor after they started doing it themselves.
 Their repo can be found here [https://github.com/bazaarlabs/vendor](https://github.com/bazaarlabs/vendor).
 I took many of the ideas (and parts of this Readme) from their code.

 After reading [this blog post](http://www.germanforblack.com/articles/false-fears) by Ben Schwarz, I decided just to start something.

+> There is no value in hoarding away your treasures.
+If you’re genuinely creating things that you want to share with other people, then put them out there, fail, make mistakes and poor judgements... but for gods sake, do something!

-So I've probably made mistaked, or written somehting poorly.
+ So I've probably made mistake or two.
 But thats OK, because at least I have *something* working.
 If you see something you think could be done better, feel free to fork and submit a pull request :)

-> There is no value in hoarding away your treasures.
-If you’re genuinely creating things that you want to share with other people, then put them out there, fail, make mistakes and poor judgements... but for gods sake, do something!

 ## Contributers